open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // If this value is 0, then no attributes were dropped. int32 dropped_attributes_count = 11;

+  // TimedEvent is a time-stamped annotation of the span, consisting of either
-  // A time-stamped event in the Span. message TimedEvent {
+  // user-supplied key-value pairs, or details of a message sent/received between Spans. message TimedEvent {
     // The time the event occurred.
     int64 time_unixnano = 1;